Sammadan/Path-Planing-for-UAV/README.md

 # Path-Planing-for-UAV
 Coordinate based path planning for UAV
-This Algo uses dijkstra algorithm for path planning based on nodes.The Input is A gps Coordinate
+This Algo uses dijkstra algorithm for path planning based on nodes.The Input is A